santhosh-thouda/santhosh-thouda/README.md

-# Hello There I am Santhosh
+# Hi, I'm Santhosh

-I enjoy turning ideas into software.
+I enjoy building software that solves real-world problems.

-I like these quotes:
+A few words I live by:

 `The biggest risk is not taking any risk.` ~ Mark Zuckerberg